 Over £1.5 million | 17% |

-In Scotland, if you already own another property, you may be required to pay an additional 4% Land and Buildings Transaction Tax (LBTT) on anything costing more than £40,000.
+In Scotland, if you already own another property, you may be required to pay an additional 8% Land and Buildings Transaction Tax (LBTT).

 Wales also has an additional dwelling supplement.
 An additional 5% Land Transaction Tax (LTT) is payable on additional properties costing more than £40,000.
 This was increased from 4% in December 2024.

-The supplement is due whether you are buying a second residential property or a buy-to-let investment property.
+The supplement is due whether you are buying a second residential property for personal use or a buy-to-let investment property.

 When do you pay Stamp Duty?